hughobrien/psu-constitution/README.md

 35. The Union shall provide limited electoral assistance to each candidate as agreed by the Executive.
 It is an offence for any candidate to be in receipt of sponsorship, gifts or a benefit-in- kind from vested commercial, political or outside interests.

-36. If the candidate is found to have breached the provisions of this constitution, she/he shall be disqualified immediately by the Returning Officer on the order of the Electoral and Referenda Board.
+36. If the candidate is found to have breached the provisions of this Constitution, she/he shall be disqualified immediately by the Returning Officer on the order of the Electoral and Referenda Board.

 37. The public debates with or between candidates or interested parties in an election or referendum held by the Union shall be called ‘Hustings’ and shall be convened by the Electoral and Referenda Board, subject to the direction of the Returning Officer, and shall be chaired by his/her nominee.
 Arrangements for the Hustings set down by the Electoral and Referendum